spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 ----

 *******************************
 4.2.
-Classification Fields
+Classification Fields88
 *******************************

-**Note:** Classification fields will in most cases be added by the administrators of the SpokenWeb metadata management system.
+**Note: Classification fields will in most cases be added by the administrators of the SpokenWeb metadata management system.**

 Partner institutions, collections, series, and sub-series are managed separately from individual items catalogued in Swallow.
 They are organized in hierarchical relationships, in which a partner institution has one or more collections, each collection has one or more series, and each series has one or more sub-series, and so on indefinitely.
 When an item is catalogued as belonging to a specific level of this classification, for example when an item is assigned to a series, the relevant collection and institution will also be automatically assigned to the item.